Luch73415/Bank-Account/README.md

 # Bank-Account
-Bank-Account API - simple transactions, using Quarkus vs Kubernetes
+Bank-Account API - simple transactions, using Quarkus and Kafka